tomio13/RDM-Desktop/Readme.md

 ### FLTK
 For a start, it is a useful, fast and light weight C/C++ library to build GUI interfaces.
 Especially, it is easy to get I/O widgets to communicate between the user and the software.
+[It has a reasonable documentation](https://www.fltk.org/documentation.php).

 ### Tcl/Tk, Tkinter
 Are a default install on Windows, so we can rely on them trying out concepts in